Kimmi-power/Makemebrilliant/README.md

 # Makemebrilliant
-To enhance our brilliance is to give ourselves gifts of love
+To enhance our brilliance is to gift ourselves pockets of love